-The 7 Best Places In The San Diego Area To See The Fall Leaves
+The 7 Best Places in the San Diego Area to See the Fall Leaves

 Mount Laguna

-Just an hour east of San Diego towers the 6,271-foot Mount Laguna in the Cleveland National Forest.
-The steady green of the Jeffrey pines provides a lovely backdrop for the changing colors of the black oak tree leaves.
-The 3.25-mile Sunset Trail offers a picturesque view of the forest or, for a quick and easy hike, check out the half-mile loop of the Kwaaymii Trail that starts at the visitor center.
-Either way, you’ll be treated to a vibrant display of autumn color.
+The steady green of the Jeffrey pines provides a lovely backdrop for the changing colors of the black oak tree leaves, while the 3.25-mile Sunset Trail offers a picturesque view of the forest.
+Or, for a quick and easy hike, check out the half-mile loop of the Kwaaymii Trail that starts at the visitor center.

 Idyllwild

-You can’t go wrong heading up to Idyllwild any time of year, but the crisp autumn air is something special this time of year.
+You can’t go wrong heading up to Idyllwild any time of year, but the crisp autumn air is something special in the fall.
 Nestled up in the San Jacinto mountains, the drive is about 90 minutes from San Diego and will take you over 5,000 feet.
-Hiking, coffee shops, art galleries, and lots of great local restaurants and bars will welcome you to town!

 Cuyamaca Rancho State Park

-The vibrant assortment of leafy oak trees and evergreen conifers makes for a striking backdrop for this annual autumn event that takes place about an hour and fifteen minutes east of San Diego.
+The vibrant assortment of leafy oak trees and evergreen conifers makes for a striking backdrop about an hour and fifteen minutes east of San Diego.
 Thanks to an elevation of 5,000 feet, the Cuyamaca Rancho State Park enjoys a climate similar to Northern California, giving it a more drastic change of seasons.
-Choose from more than 100 miles of hiking trails among the 24,700-acre forest to get an up-close view of the fall foliage.

 Julian